spryker/spryker-docs/docs/scos/dev/data-import/202204.0/importing-product-data-with-a-single-file.md

 * product.attribute_key_{NUMBER}
 * product.value_{NUMBER}

-For details on these and other concrete product-related fields, see [File details: product_concrete.csv](/docs/scos/dev/data-import/{{page.version}}/data-import-categories/catalog-setup/products/file-details-product-concrete.csv.html).
+For details about these and other concrete product-related fields, see [File details: product_concrete.csv](/docs/scos/dev/data-import/{{page.version}}/data-import-categories/catalog-setup/products/file-details-product-concrete.csv.html).

 All other fields with prefixes `product_abstract` and `product.` are optional.

-If you need to import other product data as well, for example, prices, images, etc., see the table below for details on where you can take field descriptions, information about mandatory fields and data dependencies.
+If you need to import other product data as well, for example, prices, images, etc., see the following table for details about where you can take field descriptions, information about mandatory fields and data dependencies.

 | FIELDS IN THE COMBINED PRODUCT DATA FILE | CSV FILE WITH DEPENDENCIES AND DETAILS ABOUT THE FIELD |